kauralasoo/txrevise/README.md

 _txrevise_ R package provides utilites to pre-process Ensembl transcript annotations to quantify differences in transcript strucuture (alternative promoters, alternative splicing, alternative poly-adenylation) either between experimental conditions or genotypes (e.g. for transcript usage quntitative trait loci (tuQTL) mapping).

 ## Constructing transcription events
 This section contains step-by-step instruction for how to construct transcriptional events based from Ensembl transcrtipt annotations.
+We have also wri
 ### Dependencies
 Make sure that you have R 3.5 installed together with the following packages: